 It is widely theorised that cueca has its roots in the Peruvian dance zamacueca.
 The latter was an amalgamation of African, indigenous and Spanish influences which is believed to have spread throughout Bolivia before eventually reaching Chile, where it continued to develop.

-The dance is most commonly seen in the Chilean countryside but is also regularly performed during national holidays and other Chilean events and celebrations.
+The dance is most commonly seen in the countryside but is also regularly performed during national holidays and other Chilean events and celebrations.

 Best place to see Cueca dancing: Any of the major cities during the multi-day Fiestas Patrias, the celebration of Chile’s independence.

 Perhaps the most famous of all the dances mentioned here is salsa.
 This high energy partner dance incorporates a lot of hip twisting in a 4/4 time signature.
 There are usually two quick steps and a slow step, followed by a tap or pause.
 This makes it an easy dance in which to master the basics.

 Although Cuba and Colombia are the countries most often associated with salsa, the dance actually originated in New York around the 1970s.
 Pioneered by the Cuban and Puerto Rican populations living in the city, salsa is a mix of already established dances including Cuban Son, mambo, American jazz and pachanga.

 Sailors returning from New York brought the dance to Colombia’s soil and it caught on at a rapid pace, especially in working class areas.
 It wasn’t long till salsa clubs were commonplace all over the country!

 Cali, also nicknamed the ‘Capital de la Salsa’, is one of the most famous spots for competitive salsa and also boasts the most salsa schools anywhere in the world.
 Salsa is so integral to the culture here that there is even a variation of the dance known as Cali-Style Salsa.